 OUTDOOR ADVENTURE SUMMER CAMP

-Missoula Outdoor Learning Adventures (MOLA) announces its 19th annual Outdoor Adventure Summer Camp for 2018.
+Missoula Outdoor Learning Adventures (MOLA) announces its annual Outdoor Adventure Summer Camp for 2019.
+This will be our 20th season!
 Our summer camp is like no other in Missoula, dedicated to active outdoor learning adventures each and every day.
 Each week, kids can expect to participate in a wide variety of outdoor activities, with opportunities to hike, bike, raft, climb, canoe, kayak, and swim.
 Each week, they also get to campout!
 Campers can expect to learn leadership, self-confidence, teamwork, outdoor skills, and appreciation for the natural world, all while making new friends and improving fitness.

 Sessions are one week in length, with a new session starting each Monday, and destinations change each week.
 Kids can attend several weeks and hardly visit the same place twice.
 We will consider older or younger kids for different age groups (friends, siblings, cousins, etc.) on a case by case basis.
 Parents are welcome to join us anytime!
 We travel in all directions with permits from Lolo National Forest, Bitterroot NF, Flathead NF, BLM, Montana FWP, and City of Missoula.